The Women’s Land Army looked for:

 - 2 desired locations for working

-If successful, their name was then added to the country register, where the WLA then matched them up with a local farmer.
+The WLA would then match women up with a local farmer.
 Women also received the Women’s Land Army badge.
 Once the war had started, women had to pledge themselves for the duration of the war.

 A page from the National Service handbook, promoting the newly-formed WLA.

 This handbook was sent to all households in 1939.
 Women could fill send in an application form if they were interested in enrolling.